THE DIGITAL REPOSITORY FOR THE BLACK EXPERIENCE

 “The HistoryMakers has been a champion for those that are often overlooked by the broader community, gathering the stories of African Americans, so that their experiences could be shared and preserved for future generations.
 The hard work of The HistoryMakers is an inspiration to us all.”

-Over nearly two decades, The HistoryMakers has assembled a collection of over 3,000 and growing interviews (10,000 hours of first person testimony), to educate the world about African American life, history, and culture.
+Over nearly two decades, The HistoryMakers has assembled an ever growing collection of videotaped interviews (11,000 hours of first person testimony), to educate the world about African American life, history, and culture.
 The HistoryMakers is a vitally important treasure trove of insights, career paths, role models, and perspectives.
 These stories, now and well into the future, will provide a more complete understanding of who we are as Americans, as well as where we have come from, and where we are going as a nation.
 An integral part of the American experience, The HistoryMakers’ stories are stories of success against the odds, of achievement in the face of adversity, and of inspiration.

-Recorded in over 413 cities and towns across the country (and in international locations like Norway and Mexico), the video oral histories in our collection, and in The HistoryMakers Digital Archive, range from 90 minutes to 15 hours in length, and are housed permanently at the Library of Congress, which became The HistoryMakers permanent repository in 2014.
+Recorded in over 451 cities and towns across the country (and in international locations like Austria, Germany, Norway and Mexico), the video oral histories in our collection, and in The HistoryMakers Digital Archive, range from 90 minutes to 15 hours in length, and are housed permanently at the Library of Congress, which became The HistoryMakers permanent repository in 2012.

 The Librarian of Congress called The HistoryMakers “a culturally important collection” that is “a rich and diverse resource for scholars, teachers, students and documentarians seeking a more complete record of our nation’s history and its people.”
-Now, the two largest efforts to record the African American experience in the first-person (the WPA Slave Narratives and The HistoryMakers Collection) are both housed under the same roof…bringing the stories of the enslaved together with those of their descendants.
-This unparalleled primary source collection provides unparalleled access to extraordinary testimonies like those of:
+This unparalleled primary source collection provides access to extraordinary testimonies like those of:

 “The HistoryMakers is a brilliant way to preserve our generation’s history...
 What you’re doing is interrupting that terrible process of broken testimony, broken memory, and I admire it.”